ta-sbu/ta-sbu.github.io/index.md

 ### Learning Goals

 Upon successful completion of this course, the student will be able to:

-1.  **Apply data science and analytics techniques** to extract meaningful insights from financial datasets.
-2.  **Construct and interpret predictive models** using machine learning algorithms to forecast financial variables such as prices, sales, and risk.
-3.  **Build and manage end-to-end machine learning workflows**, encompassing data transformation, model training, prediction, and evaluation.
-4.  **Perform exploratory data analysis** and **feature engineering** to enhance the performance and accuracy of financial models.
-5.  **Assess the results of machine learning models** in finance, including performance evaluation, overfitting detection, and bias-variance tradeoff analysis.
-6.  **Implement data-driven solutions** for various financial applications, such as product pricing, sales forecasting, market trend analysis, risk management, and portfolio optimization.
+1.  **Implement data-driven solutions** for various financial applications, such as product pricing, sales forecasting, market trend analysis, risk management, and portfolio optimization.
-7.  **Utilize modern programming tools and libraries (e.g., Python, Pandas, Scikit-learn)** for financial data analysis and machine learning.
+2.  **Utilize modern programming tools and libraries (e.g., Python, Pandas, Scikit-learn)** for financial data analysis and machine learning.
-8.  **Understand the ethical considerations** and **potential biases** in financial machine learning models.
+3.  **Understand the ethical considerations** and **potential biases** in financial machine learning models.

 ### Structure of the course